-As lead audit director for the audit of the financial statements of VDM Group Limited for the financial period ended 30 June 2022, I declare that to the best of my knowledge and belief, there have been no contraventions of:
+As audit partner of VDM Group Limited. for the year ended 30 June 2023, I declare that, to the best of my knowledge and belief, there have been no contraventions of:

-- the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - any applicable code of professional conduct in relation to the audit.
+- the auditor independence requirements as set out in the Corporations Act 2001 in relation to the audit; and - any applicable code of professional conduct in relation to the audit.